 - Pre-test topics with colleagues.

-- Practice discussing them with a microphone in front of you.
+- Practice discussing those topics with a microphone in front of you.

 - Limit studio guests to only those who need to be there.